pmkStudio/Sound-Burner/README.md

 #

-I changed to flexbox positioning.
-Now i need to add JS.
+This is my last change in this project.
+Now I am learning JS and BEM.
+And I understand that in order to work further on this project, I will need to completely rewrite it.

 That's all!
 Smile and work in your spare time!